The latest science.

 Here are just a few of the things people frequently ask about 23andMe.

-If you don't see your question here,
+If you don't see your question here, get in touch with us.

 A variant is a difference in the DNA sequence between two individuals.
 Variants can cause specific diseases, contribute to diseases or traits (along with the environment), or have no effect.
 Variants can be passed down from parent to child.